From AirPower to Zune, a decade of tech and companies that died

 Other times, new products absorb their predecessors.
-As they became ever more powerful over the past decade, Microsoft player and the camcorder.
-While we might mourn our old friends, we get over the loss pretty quickly.like the MP3 player by slowly, but inexorably subsuming the capabilities of single-purpose gadgets like the
+As they became ever more powerful over the past decade, phones killed devices like the MP3 player by slowly, but inexorably subsuming the capabilities of single-purpose gadgets like the MicrosoftZune player and the Flip camcorder.
+While we might mourn our old friends, we get over the loss pretty quickly.

 A variation on that theme are technologies that fail as consumer products but become absorbed into commercial devices.

 Isn't it iconic?

 There are some companies, products and technologies that simply reflect the tech zeitgeist of an era, regardless of their lifespan, actual impact or how we felt about them.
 They need little explanation.

 But some of the dead I feel compelled to eulogize.
 Or speak ill of.

 Old companies never die, they just become patent portfolios